 Aceitunas Manzanilla – The marinated Andalusian green olives went well with the wine, especially for olive lovers like myself.

-Pan de la Casa – Might sound ordinary considering its just toasted bread with salmarejo tomato sauce and Serrano ham, but it tasted amazing.
+Pan de la Casa – It might sound ordinary, considering it’s just toasted bread with salmarejo tomato sauce and Serrano ham, but it tasted amazing.

 Pazo de Mariñan Godello Treixadura Albariño – Crisp white wine that went great with the Black Rice, as recommended.

-A chic and at the same time casual setup that doesn’t seem odd in malls, Tapas Revolution is a spectacular culinary journey that highlights the beautiful flavours emerging from the food and drinks of Spain.
+A chic and, at the same time casual setup that doesn’t seem odd in malls, Tapas Revolution is a spectacular culinary journey that highlights the beautiful flavors emerging from Spain’s culinary landscape.